The Popular Couch Color That's Making Your Home Feel Less Inviting

 Picture this: you walk into the living room at a party holding a glass of red wine and a plate of cheese and crackers.
 You look around for somewhere to sit, but — oh no — the only option is a pristine, stark white couch that looks like it would show even the smallest speck of dust.
 So, you decide to stand instead.
 As interior designer Carolyn Fife Bever told The Spruce, this is a common experience in homes that feature white sofas because "there is something about a bright white sofa that tells your guests to be extra careful."
 So, while you may have selected a white couch to brighten up a dark room, the choice could actually be cramping your style as a host.
 It can fill your guests with the fear of spilling something on it, considering how clearly the stains will show and how difficult they can be to clean up.

 And it isn't just concern for large spills that can make your couch less inviting.
 Light-colored sofas can also be susceptible to stains from clothing and sunlight, and it can be difficult to return the sofa to its original shade once it has been discolored.
 All these considerations can make guests feel more like they're visiting a museum than being welcomed into a casual, friendly home.
 But, this popular color is often so appealing because of its classy look, open feel, and flexibility within different design styles.
-As such, you may be wondering if there are ways you can still reap the benefits that typically come with a white couch while swapping to a different color that will instantly make guests feel at home.
+Fortunately, there are some easy ways to style your white sofa that will instantly make guests feel at home.